gbrunner/adv-programming-for-gis-and-rs/README.md

 # Advanced Python for Remote Sensing\GIS

 ## Course Description
+Have you ever wanted to learn how to publish, consume, and use geographic web services?
+Are in intrested in learning how typical desktop GIS and remote sensing workflows change when the data is shared as a ewb service?
+Do you want to learn how to create webmaps and webaps?
+After completing this course, you will understand how to do all of these things!
+In **Advanced Python for GIS and Remote Sensing**, students will learn how to publish, consume, and analyze web services using Python.
+They will be introduced to more powerful, more advanced Python libraries such as Pandas, Numpy, ArcGIS, and Folium.
+They will also learn how to use the ArcGIS API for Javascript to create their first stand-alone web applications.

 ## Course Objectives
 - To teach students how to work with geogarphic web services.
 - To introduce students to modern data science methods and tools that can be used to augment their research in geography and remote sensing.
-- Encourage students to use webmaps and webapps for visualizing and contextualizing data.
+- Encourage students to use web services, webmaps, and webapps for visualizing and contextualizing data.

 ## Textbooks:
 - [Python Data Science Handbook.
 VanderPlas, Jake.
 2016.](http://shop.oreilly.com/product/0636920034919.do)